Regardless of which niche you’re operating in, there are always other players barging in on your territory. In eCommerce, this is ramped up even more.

 For example, you can test the type of copy you have on a particular item’s product page.
 You’re wondering whether your customers prefer when the product has a longer, more in-depth description or if they would like short bullet points highlighting the product features.

-You show half of your site’s visitors the product page with a longer description and the other half the page with the bullet points.
+You show half of your site’s visitors the product page with a longer description and the other half the page with bullet points.

 Say, for a week or so.
 Analyze the conversion rate for each of the pages.
 Which one converted more visitors into actual buyers?
 If the bullet points performed better, you should switch all your product pages to carry this product description format.

 The result?
 You’re more likely to see an increase in conversion across the board.
-Add this to the fact that Debutify Theme is the top converting eCommerce theme, your store is a first-ballot hall-of-Famer.
+Add this to the fact that Debutify Theme is the top converting eCommerce theme, your store is a first-ballot Hall-of-Famer.
 In a nutshell, that’s A/B testing for eCommerce.

 Let’s take a more in-depth look at the other aspects of this online business feature.